AshitMilne/Planet-III/semper-idem/Regnum Dei/Sine Qua Non/Virtualis.md

 Any exploration of prehistoric reality is conjecture, but remaining unchanged in a foundational sense for 50,000 to 100,000 years, we may postulate with common sense as a foundation.
 The close-knit communities of our distant past were naturally inclined to expressing anima both at home, by the hearth, as well as away in the wilderness—collaborating to scale their tribe.

 Animus was the impulse of the challenge—a madness with method, perhaps best exemplified by the Kiwi Haka, wherein the 'All Blacks' tell their opponents in no uncertain terms, drawing a line in orthodox black boy fashion that they will not partner with them today.
 They have an obligation to those they represent and to Creation itself to decimate them in the ritual of good sport.
-Brazil's Capoeira reflects a similar idea—but very differently.
+Brazil's Capoeira reflects a similar idea—but very differently; through dance.
+Similarly lines may be drawn with other forms of  artistic expression and most certainly rhetoric—*if* it is consistent with what one sees in reality from the creator.

 Pervasive through nature is the idea that conservation of energy (capital) is paramount, especially in times of real scarcity.
 It demands that peace and the search for equivalence be the default behavior.